 The central aim of Pilates is to create a fusion of mind and body so that movement is efficient, balanced and graceful.

 After Joseph died in 1967, his wife Clara Pilates continued to teach and run the NYC studio.
 One of their disciples, Romana Kryzanowska, later took over the studio and moved it to 56th Street.
 The first generation Pilates teachers are often referred to as the “elders.”
 Some elders are still actively teaching and conducting workshops across the world.

 In just 80 years, the number of people practicing Pilates world wide is estimated to be near 15 million with over 15,000 instructors.
 In recent years, Pilates has entered the mainstream of health and wellness.
 Today more than ever, Pilates is far more than a collection of exercises.
 It is a living discipline that continues to be developed and refined through constant use and observation.

-MYOFASCIAL RELEASE + PILATES Myofascial Release and Pilates If you come to our studio or have noticed on the site, we offer our clients access to a Physical Therapist, Vitality Physical Therapy, in conjunction with our full Classical Pilates studio of equipment,...
+MYOFASCIAL RELEASE + PILATES Myofascial Release and Pilates If you have taken a class or session in the studio or have noticed on the site, we offer our clients access to a Physical Therapist, Vitality Physical Therapy.
+Ruchi Acharya, owner of Vitality Physical...

-PRE-NATAL PILATES We are happy to announce an exciting new program coming to the Pilates Center of Pittsburgh: “Prepare the Body™” and “Repair the Body™”a specialization in pre and post-natal body work.
-Based on conversations with the teachers at the studio, Lesley’s...
+PRENATAL PILATES We are happy to announce an exciting new program coming to the Pilates Center of Pittsburgh: “Prepare the Body™” and “Repair the Body™”a specialization in prenatal and post-natal body work.
+Based on conversations with the teachers at the studio and...